 Do I Need to Winterize My Boat?

 If you live in an area where temperatures may drop below freezing the answer is yes.
 It’s critical you winterize a boat even if you live in an area with mild winters where sub-freezing temperatures are the exception rather than the norm.
 That said, a lot depends on the nature of your boat.
 For small boats that are very simple and have few systems, winterizing it can mean putting on a cover and taking care of the motor.
-For big luxury center console boats over 40 feet, on the other hand, you’ll have a large number of tanks, pumps, and pipes to deal with.
+For big luxury center console boats over 40 feet, on the other hand, you’ll have a large number of tanks, pumps, and pipes to handle.
 So recognize that while all boat owners need to winterize a boat if they live in a climate that’s not tropical, just what it means to do so can be very different from one boat to another.

 Some boaters wait until the last minute to winterize – and some wait just a bit too long.